duggalr/sessions/readme.md

-Simple Chrome Extension to manage your tabs and create sessions to close and re-open tabs at later time.
+Simple Chrome Extension to manage your tabs and create sessions to close and re-open tabs for later time.